 - Meet the ISO/IEC 17021 requirements for bodies providing audits and certification of management systems in electrical and electronic equipment and recycling industries.

 - Have sufficient audit staff available trained and qualified according to a rigorous auditor training approved by the e-Stewards program manager, and currently provided by SAI Global training division.

 - Successfully complete an office assessment and a regular audit witnessed by their e-Stewards accreditation body.

 - Have a working knowledge of the Basel Convention for Control of Transboundary Movements of Hazardous Wastes and Their Disposal.

 A Note on ISO 14001 certification:

 e-Stewards candidates that are already ISO 14001 certified may request that their ISO 14001 registration is transferred to their e-Stewards certification body.
 This is so the ISO portion of the e-Stewards audit, if unnecessary, does not have to be repeated in the first year.

-Auditors who participate in this program are qualified according to ANAB and ISO 19011 Guidelines for quality and/or environmental management systems auditing requirements.
-The specific requirements for e-Stewards auditor qualification include:
+Auditors who participate in the e-Stewards program must be qualified according to ANAB and ISO 19011 Guidelines for quality and/or environmental management systems auditing requirements.
+In addition they need to upload the specific requirements for e-Stewards auditor qualification which include:

 - Being fully qualified as an ISO 14001 auditor.

-- Completion of a 5 day BAN-designated e-Stewards auditor training course and successful completion of exams, currently provided by SAI Global training division.
+- Completion of a 5 day BAN designated e-Stewards auditor training course and successful completion of exams.